dkim19375/Bedwars/.github/ISSUE_TEMPLATE/bug_report.md

 ## How to reproduce
 Add your steps to reproduce the issue/bug experienced here.

+## What is expected
+Add what is supposed to happen instead.

 ## Final checklist
 - [ ] I am using the latest version of Bedwars
 - [ ] I have included logs, exceptions and / or steps to reproduce the issue.